Laplacian Representations for Decision-Time Planning: Related Work

 \section{Related Work}

-Several methods have been proposed to solve the \ac{GCRL} problem setting.
-A common strategy to solve this problem is to include the goal as input to a value function or policy \citep{pmlr-v37-schaul15, nair2018visual, chane2021goal}, but this approach often struggles as the time horizon increases \citep{nachum2018data, levy2017learning}.
-Hierarchical approaches decompose the problem into manageable subproblems, alleviating many of the issues of a flat approach.
-Hierarchical planning can be done model-free by learning a high- and low-level policy \citep{levy2017learning, park2023hiql}, or, like ALPS, model-based using MPC for long-term reasoning \citep{nasiriany2019planning, nair2019hierarchical, pertsch2021accelerating}. \looseness=-1
+Several methods have been proposed to solve the \ac{GCRL} problem.
+A common strategy is to condition a value function or policy on the goal~\citep{pmlr-v37-schaul15, nair2018visual, chane2021goal}, but this approach struggles as the horizon grows, since sparse rewards provide no learning signal until the goal is reached, making credit assignment over long action sequences challenging~\citep{nachum2018data, levy2017learning}.
+Hierarchical approaches address this by introducing temporal abstraction, decomposing the problem into manageable subproblems where a high-level policy sets intermediate subgoals executed by a low-level policy over shorter horizons.
+This can be done model-free~\citep{levy2017learning, park2023hiql} or, like ALPS, model-based using MPC for long-term reasoning~\citep{nasiriany2019planning, nair2019hierarchical, pertsch2021accelerating}. \looseness=-1

-Although hierarchical strategies have shown considerable promise for long-horizon problems, a common challenge is identifying subgoals.
-Graph partitioning has been widely used to create abstractions of the state space by identifying bottleneck states in the transition graph \citep{mcgovern2001, menache2002q, simsek2005}.
-Similarly to \ac{ALPS} and PcLast, HILP \citep{park2024foundation} uses Hilbert representation to approximate temporal distances.
-However, the smoothness induced by the Hilbert representation obscures natural boundaries, making partitioning difficult.
-Furthermore, several approaches have instead developed generative models for subgoal generation \citep{nair2018visual, chane2021goal}.\looseness=-1
+Although hierarchical strategies show considerable promise for long-horizon problems, identifying subgoals remains a key challenge.
+Graph partitioning has been widely used to identify bottleneck states in the transition graph~\citep{mcgovern2001, menache2002q, simsek2005}, while others learn structured latent spaces for subgoal generation via generative models~\citep{nair2018visual, chane2021goal}, contrastive objectives~\citep{zheng2023stabilizing, myers2024learning}, or expert demonstrations~\citep{konidaris}.
+Similarly to \ac{ALPS} and PcLast, HILP~\citep{park2024foundation} learns a geometric state abstraction preserving the temporal structure of the MDP.
+SAW~\citep{zhou2026flattening} instead learns a flat policy via advantage-weighted importance sampling bootstrapped on in-trajectory waypoint states.
+We compare against both HILP and SAW in Appendix~\ref{appendix:baselines}. \looseness=-1